 There is a great variety of different infections, diseases, and health issues that can easily affect a woman’s reproductive health.
 Due to the fact that many of these conditions can develop asymptomatically, it is important to regularly visit a gynecologist for check-ups.
 Moreover, certain infections may cause severe complications.
-In this article.
-We gathered four dangerous infections that can affect women’s health.
+For example, one of the usual diseases that most women experience is cystitis.
+In fact, more than half of the world’s women suffer from this condition.
+But in this article, we gathered four dangerous infections that can affect women’s health.

 Urinary tract infection (UTI) is an infection that affects any part of the urinary tract.
 This infection is a common health issue that affects many people all over the world.
 A UTI occurs when bacteria (usually from the digestive tract) penetrate the opening of the urethra and start to multiply.

 Women are more prone to develop urinary tract infections because their urethra is shorter and located much closer to the anus than in men.
 As a result, women can easily get an infection after sex.
 Menopausal women also have an increased risk of a UTI.

 The infection can occur in the bladder, kidneys, ureters, or urethra.
 The most common symptoms of UTI include:

 - Cloudy urine that has a strong odor

 - Pressure in the pelvic area

 It is important to understand that UTI requites timely and proper treatment.
 In most cases, antibiotics and painkillers can ease symptoms and eliminate the infection.

 Despite the fact that sexually transmitted infections (STIs) affect both males and females, they can cause more severe symptoms and complications in women.
 It is important to know that these infections can be passed not only through vaginal sex but also during anal and oral sex.
 Moreover, syphilis and herpes can be transmitted through kissing.
 It is important to understand that untreated STI can lead to PID that is usually accompanied by infertility.